-We believe that investors who want to authentically integrate sustainability risks in their investment decision making should not rely on quantitative data alone, as it is often backward looking and updated infrequently and with a time lag.
+Our integration process does not rely on quantitative data alone, as it is often backward looking and updated infrequently and with a time lag.
 As such, active ownership is an important pillar of our investment approach.
-The voting and engagement activities of our stewardship and investment teams can promote positive change within companies, unlocking hidden value and also providing a forward-looking view of ESG and broader performance that can lead to opportunities.
+The voting and engagement activities of our stewardship and investment teams can promote positive change within companies, unlocking value not readily identifiable through analysis of investee companies' financials and also providing a forward-looking view of ESG and broader performance that can lead to opportunities.

-Whilst the philosophy and approach is consistent across all our investment teams, each investment team has developed its own methodology and framework for integrating ESG and engagement insights into its investment process that is compatible with its asset class and investment strategy.
+Whilst the philosophy and approach is consistent across all our investment teams, each investment team has developed its own methodology and framework for integrating material ESG and engagement insights into its investment process that is compatible with its asset class and investment strategy.